Azure/data-api-builder/docs/configuration-file.md

 + Unary operators [UnaryOperatorKind - Microsoft Learn](https://learn.microsoft.com/dotnet/api/microsoft.odata.uriparser.unaryoperatorkind?view=odata-core-7.0) such as the negate (`-`) and `not` operators.

 #### Mappings
-In the `mappings` section, the mappings between database object field names and their corresponding exposed field names are defined for both GraphQL and REST endpoints.```
+The `mappings` section enables configuring aliases, or exposed names, for database object fields.
+The configured exposed names apply to both the GraphQL and REST endpoints.
+For entities with GraphQL enabled, the configured exposed name **must** meet GraphQL naming requirements.
+[GraphQL - October 2021 - Names ](https://spec.graphql.org/October2021/#sec-Names)

 The format is: